movq/openbsd/notes/mwx-rate-improvements.md

 channel flags are advertised.
 Legacy association remains available when HT negotiation is rejected, including for incompatible cipher configurations.

-This is only the unaggregated HT PHY baseline.
-Block-ack handling is still required before enabling A-MPDU, and wider channels and additional spatial streams remain later stages.
+This was the unaggregated HT PHY baseline.
+The block-ack stage below builds on it; wider channels and additional spatial streams remain later stages.

 ## WMM QoS Implementation

-The driver now advertises `IEEE80211_C_QOS` independently of the still-disabled TX A-MPDU and firmware ADDBA capabilities.
-This lets net80211 include WMM information during association and negotiate QoS with the AP without starting block-ack sessions.
+The driver initially advertised `IEEE80211_C_QOS` independently of TX A-MPDU and firmware ADDBA capabilities.
+This let net80211 include WMM information during association and negotiate QoS with the AP without starting block-ack sessions.

 The associated AP's QoS state is passed in the BSS, station, and WTBL firmware records.
 The firmware EDCA command is populated from net80211's negotiated